 Action Details Loading indicator When you first launch the Annalise Viewer, the Loading indicator will spin to indicate that the study is loading.
-Access Help Click the Help button to: view the Annalise version access the related User Guide, Performance Specifications, Legal Notices and Privacy Policy Click the Close button to return to the Annalise Viewer.
-Set user preferences Click the Settings button to: update your user preferences (see Set user preferences on page 22) add your server settings (see Add server settings on page 23) Click the Close button to return to the Annalise Viewer.
+Access Help Click the Help button to: • view the Annalise Viewer version and UDI • access the related User Guide, Performance Specifications, Legal Notices and Privacy Policy Annalise Annalise Clinical decision support NNALISE VERSION Viewer: 3.20 UDI: • G140ANNALISEENTP20/\$\$7VE3.2.0X Not intended to provide direct diagnosis COCMENTATION > User Guide Performance Specifications > Legal Notices > Privacy Policy Close Click the Close button to return to the Annalise Viewer.
+Set user preferences Click the Settings button to: update your user preferences (see Set user preferences on page 25) add your server settings (legacy access only) See Add server settings on page 22.
+Click the Close button to return to the Annalise Viewer.
 Close viewer Click the Close button to minimise the Annalise Viewer so that it displays on your task bar.
 The viewer will automatically re-open when there are new Al findings to display.
 Move viewer To move the Annalise Viewer to another location or screen, click the viewer then drag it to the required position.
 Close application To close the application, right click the Annalise icon on your task bar then select Quit .